felangel/bloc/CONTRIBUTING.md

 # Navigate to http://localhost:4321 in your browser
 ```

+If you wish to add translations, ensure the locale is included in the [locales list](https://github.com/felangel/bloc/blob/8a714a6923a6480032319b45f461d1f9ccd025de/docs/astro.config.mjs#L7) and create the translated `mdx` file in the corresponding subdirectory within `docs/src/content/docs/<lang>`.

+Refer to [this pull request](https://github.com/felangel/bloc/pull/4084) for an example.

 ### Tips

 Here are a few tips when contributing to the documentation:

 - We use [docsify](https://docsify.js.org) for document rendering.
 Refer to the docsify documentation for more context/examples regarding the syntax, usage, and capabilities.
 - We prefer to reference real files in GitHub rather than creating snippets (some old examples make use of snippets but we are slowly migrating away).
   This is to keep the docs in sync if we modify the tutorial.